 More specifically, it all starts when you turn the ignition switch (in other words: the key) to crank and start the car or truck (if you're driving an Isuzu), and here's what happens:

-Since the 7X (3X) Crank Sensor is the one directly responsible for starting the car, this article will show you how to test only this one.
-You don't have to worry about the 24X Crank Sensor (if you need to test the 24X Crank Sensor... you can find the test article here: 24X Crank Sensor Test at: troubleshootmyvehicle.com).
+Since the 7X (3X) crank sensor is the one directly responsible for starting the car, this article will show you how to test only this one.
+You don't have to worry about the 24X crank sensor (if you need to test the 24X crank sensor... you can find the test article here: How to Test the 24X Crank Sensor (GM 3.1L, 3.4L) at: troubleshootmyvehicle.com).

 Anything to do with working on or around a car is dangerous.
 Since some of the tests in this article are done with the engine cranking, it goes without saying that you have to be alert, extra careful and use common sense to perform them.